gerbenjacobs/go-webshop-course/step4/README.md

 #### Adding a product

 Our "add product" route is a POST, so we need to start dealing with form data.
-Although we could also JSON input.

-This is something that you need to design into your API.
+Although we could also use JSON input, this is something that you need to design into your API.

 ```go
 r.ParseForm()